-4.5 Interaction with other medicinal products and other forms of interaction
+4.5.
+Interaction with other medicinal products and other forms of interaction

-Concomitant use of the following other medicinal products is contraindicated:
+Concomitant use of the following other medicinal product is contraindicated:

-Terfenadine: Because of the occurrence of serious cardiac dysrhythmias secondary to prolongation of the QTc interval in patients receiving azole antifungals in conjunction with terfenadine, interaction studies have been performed.
+Terfenadine: Because of the occurrence of serious cardiac dysrhythmias secondary to prolongation of the QTc interval in patients receiving other azole antifungals in conjunction with terfenadine, interactions studies have been performed.
 One study at a 200mg daily dose of fluconazole failed to demonstrate a prolongation in QTc interval.
 Another study at a 400mg and 800mg daily dose of fluconazole demonstrated that fluconazole taken in doses of 400mg per day or greater significantly increases plasma levels of terfenadine when taken concomitantly.
 The combined use of fluconazole at doses of 400mg or greater with terfenadine is contraindicated (see section 4.3).
-The coadministration of fluconazole at doses lower than 400mg per day with terfenadine should be carefully monitored.
+The co-administration of fluconazole at doses lower than 400mg per day with terfenadine should be carefully monitored.

-Cisapride: There have been reports of cardiac events including Torsade de Pointes in patients to whom fluconazole and cisapride were co-administered-.
-A controlled study found that concomitant fluconazole 200mg once daily and cisapride 20mg four times a day yielded a significant increase in cisapride plasma levels and prolongation of QTc interval.
-Concomitant treatment with fluconazole and cisapride is contraindicated (See section 4.3.)
+Cisapride: There have been reports of cardiac events including Torsades de Pointes in patients to whom fluconazole and cisapride were co-administered.
+A controlled study found that concomitant fluconazole 200mg once daily and cisapride 20mg four times a day yielded a significant increase in cisapride levels and prolongation of QT interval.
+Concomitant treatment with fluconazole and cisapride plasma level and prolongation of QTc interval.
+Concomitant treatment with fluconazole and cisapride is contra-indicated (See section 4.3.)

 Astemizole: Concomitant administration of fluconazole with astemizole may decrease the clearance of astemizole.
-Resulting increased plasma concentrations of astemizole can lead to QT prolongation and rare occurrences of torsades de pointes.
-Co-administration of fluconazole and astemizole is contraindicated (see section 4.3)
+Resulting increased plasma concentrations of astemizole can lead to QT prolongation and rare occurrences of torsade de pointes.
+Co-administration of fluconazole and astemizole is contraindicated (see section 4.3).

 Pimozide: Although not studied in vitro or in vivo, concomitant administration of fluconazole with pimozide may result in inhibition of pimozide metabolism.
-Increased pimozide plasma concentrations can lead to QT prolongation and rare occurences of torsade de pointes.
+Increased pimozide plasma concentrations can lead to QT prolongation and rare occurrences of torsade de pointes.
 Co-administration of fluconazole and pimozide is contraindicated (see section 4.3).